 In the early 1930s, A. C. Roessler was one of the biggest promoters of first day covers in the U.S. A first day cover is an envelope, often bearing a related design at the left known as a cache, with a stamp affixed and bearing a cancelation from the first day it is made available for sale to the general public.
 For decades first day covers, thanks in large part to Roessler’s efforts, were avidly collected.
 Upon learning of the new federal waterfowl stamp, Roessler sent in an unknown quantity of covers and asked that they be cancelled on August 24th.
 Unfortunately, this did not happen and the covers were cancelled on August 27th – three days late (see Figure 5).

-There does exist, however, at least one 1934-35 federal waterfowl stamp on a Form 3333 with the August 24th cancellation.
-This is considered one of the most historic and important items in the waterfowl stamp hobby (see Figure 6).
+There does exist, however, at least three 1934-35 federal waterfowl stamps on Form 3333 with the August 24th cancellation.
+These are considered some of the most historic and important items in the waterfowl stamp hobby (see Figure 6).